awsdocs/aws-codecommit-user-guide/doc_source/how-to-push-large-repositories.md

 ## Step 1: Install Prerequisites and Add the AWS CodeCommit Repository as a Remote<a name="how-to-push-large-repositories-prereq"></a>

-You can create your own custom script, which will have its own prerequisites\.
-If you choose to use the sample included in this topic, you must first install its prerequisites, as well as clone the repository to your local computer and add the AWS CodeCommit repository as a remote for the repository you want to migrate\.
+You can create your own custom script, which has its own prerequisites\.
+If you use the sample included in this topic, you must:
++ Install its prerequisites\.
++ Clone the repository to your local computer\.
++ Add the AWS CodeCommit repository as a remote for the repository you want to migrate\.

 **Set up to run incremental\-repo\-migration\.py**

-1. On your local computer, install Python 2\.6 or later, if it is not already installed\.
+1. On your local computer, install Python 2\.6 or later\.
 For more information and the latest versions, see [the Python website](https://www.python.org/downloads/)\.

-1. On the same computer, install GitPython, which is a Python library used to interact with Git repositories, if it is not already installed\.
+1. On the same computer, install GitPython, which is a Python library used to interact with Git repositories\.
 For more information, see [the GitPython documentation](http://gitpython.readthedocs.org/en/stable/)\.

 1. Use the git clone \-\-mirror command to clone the repository you want to migrate to your local computer\.
 From the terminal \(Linux, macOS, or Unix\) or the command prompt \(Windows\), use the git clone \-\-mirror command to create a local repo for the repository, including the directory where you want to create the local repo\.
 For example, to clone a Git repository named *MyMigrationRepo* with a URL of *https://example\.com/my\-repo/* to a directory named *my\-repo*: